Join us for an exceptional week-end

 1190 Brussels

-Swing it Brussels and The BRUX are dedicated to providing a welcoming and safe atmosphere for everyone, regardless of race, age, gender, sexual orientation, religion, nationality, physical appearance, dance experience or role.
+Swing It Brussels and BRUX are dedicated to providing a welcoming, respectful, and safer atmosphere for everyone, regardless of race, age, gender, sexual orientation, religion, nationality, physical appearance, dance experience, or role.
 We welcome a diverse group of people and ideas.
-We don’t tolerate the intolerant.
-Therefore, all participants, teachers, artists, volunteers and organizers at our events and festivals are required to comply with the following code of conduct.
-We are expecting all to help and ensure a safe environment for everybody.
-A community is built by every single of its participants.
-We will enforce this code throughout the event.
+All participants, artists, volunteers, and organizers at our events are required to comply with this Code of Conduct and the event’s Terms and Conditions.
+We expect everyone to contribute to and help ensure a safe environment for all.
+A community is built by each of its participants.
+This Code of Conduct will be actively upheld throughout the event.

 What don’t we tolerate?

-Here are some good practices that will hopefully ensure everybody’s comfort and well-being during our event:
+Here are some practices that help ensure everyone’s comfort and well-being during the event:

-• Act inclusive and nice to everyone, no matter their race, age, gender, sexual orientation, religion, nationality, physical appearance, dance experience or role.
+• Act with kindness, respect, and inclusivity toward everyone, no matter their race, age, gender, sexual orientation, religion, nationality, physical appearance, dance experience or role.

 • Respect your partner & people around you and yourself.
 Remember that boundaries may differ from person to person.
 Keep good faith and trust in communication.
 If you aren’t sure about something, ask.
 If something doesn’t feel right- speak up.
 Our designated staff will be available in case you need support.

-Suggestions for common challenges on the dance floor and at events
+On the dance floor and at the event

-• Connect with partners the way it feels comfortable for both of you.
-If your partner uses a hurtful connection consistently, please let them know- they may not be aware of that.
+• Connect with partners in a way that feels comfortable for both of you.
+If your partner’s connection feels uncomfortable or hurtful, you can let them know that they may not be aware.

 • Avoid unsolicited feedback.
-Do not correct others’ dancing unless you were specifically asked to do so.
+Do not correct others unless invited.

-• Be moderate when drinking alcohol or other substances.
-If you are not sober and therefore pose a risk to yourself or others – leave the dance floor and ask for support.
+• Be mindful when consuming alcohol or other substances.
+If your state poses a risk to yourself or others, you may be asked to leave the dance floor or seek support.